 Your tires are the only part of your vehicle that touches the ground.
 This means you need to inspect them regularly for signs of wear and tear.

 You should also wash and wax your vehicle’s exterior, and if you don’t have them, invest in tinted windows to protect the interior upholstery from harmful UV rays.
-You can read more about the benefits of tinted windows for your vehicle here.

 A Helpful Checklist for Car Maintenance